-Guppies are natives to the tropical waters of the Caribbean, like Trinidad and Tobago.
+Guppies are natives of the tropical waters of the Caribbean, like Trinidad and Tobago.
 They’re also found in tropical bodies across South America, like Venezuela, Guyana, and Brazil.
-So, you might wonder, can guppies live in saltwater or not.
+So, you might wonder, can guppies live in saltwater or not?

 So, Can Guppies Live in Saltwater Aquarium?

 While guppies are mostly famous as freshwater aquarium fish, their natural habitat is brackish water.
 The ideal salinity level for guppies would be around one tablespoon for 5 US gallons which clearly suggests that they can live in saltwater aquariums.

 Whether or not can guppies live in saltwater aquariums can be easily guessed because they can withstand levels of salinity up to 150% that of normal seawater.

 Due to this impeccable quality, guppies are also often kept in marine tanks.

 Guppies can accommodate most water parameters, whether they’re freshwater, saltwater, or brackish water.

 So, they don’t necessarily need a saltwater tank but can undoubtedly thrive in one.

 Can guppies live in saltwater or not boil down to the kind of water they lived in before you brought them into the house?

 If they were raised in water with high mineral or saline concentration, it’s best to keep them in saltwater or brackish water tanks.